-- 4. CASAs (Voices for Children, Inc.), as provided under Welfare and Institutions Code sections 105, 107. - 5.
-An Indian child's tribe and the Bureau of Indian Affairs, as provided under Title 25 United States Code chapter 21 [Indian Child Welfare Act]. - 6.
-Employees or agents of San Diego Superior Court Family Court Services. - 7.
-Employees or agents of San Diego County Mental Health Services (Health & Human Services Agency). - 8.
-Any licensed psychiatrist, psychologist, or other mental health professional ordered by the San Diego County Superior Court, Family Division, to examine or treat the child or the child's family. - 9.
-Any hospital providing inpatient psychiatric treatment to the child, for purposes of treatment or discharge planning. - 10.
-Any government agency engaged in child protection. - 11.
-The San Diego County Victim Assistance Program and the State Victim Compensation Program, for the purpose of providing services to a victim of or a witness to a crime. - 12.
-The Juvenile Parole Board of the California Department of Corrections and Rehabilitation, Division of Juvenile Justice. - 13.
-The California Board of Parole Hearings, as provided under Penal Code section 11167.5, subdivision (b)(9). - 14.
-Members of the San Diego County Juvenile Justice Commission. - 15.
-The San Diego County Board of Supervisors or their agent(s), for the purpose of investigating a complaint from a party to a dependency proceeding. - 16.
-Public and private schools, for the sole purpose of obtaining the appropriate school placement for a child with special education needs pursuant to Education Code section 56000 et seq. - 17.
-Investigators and investigative specialists employed by the San Diego County District Attorney and assigned to the Child Abduction Unit, when seeking the records of a child who has been reported as detained or concealed in violation of Penal Code sections 278 and 278.5, for the sole purpose of investigating and prosecuting persons suspected of violating Penal Code sections 278, 278.5, and related crimes. - 18.
-Investigators employed by attorneys who represent parties in dependency proceedings, when seeking records that may be released to the attorney without a court order under Welfare and Institutions Code section 827. - 19.
-The Mexican Consulate, when seeking the records of a child who is in protective custody and/or is before the court for a dependency action, and either: [a] is a Mexican national, or [b] has relatives (as defined in Welf. & Inst.
-Code, § 319) who are Mexican nationals. - 20.
-The U.S. Social Security Administration, for the purpose of determining a child's eligibility for benefits. - 21.
-The Department of Homeland Security, for the purpose of granting immigration relief. - 22.
-The San Diego County Regional Center for the Developmentally Disabled. - 23.
-The San Diego County Probation Department, when performing its duty under Penal Code section 1203.097 to certify treatment programs for domestic violence offenders, for purposes of documenting a treatment program's failure to adhere to certification standards and identifying serious practice problems in such treatment programs, provided that in any proceeding for the suspension or revocation of a treatment provider's certification or in any document related thereto, the Probation Department must not disclose any child's name.
+4. CASAs (Voices for Children, Inc.), as provided under Welfare and Institutions Code sections 105, 107.
+A CASA may have access to the records of a nonminor dependent only with the explicit written and informed consent of the nonminor dependent.

+5. An Indian child's tribe and the Bureau of Indian Affairs, as provided under Title 25 United States Code chapter 21 [Indian Child Welfare Act].

+6. Family Law Facilitators and employees or agents of San Diego Superior Court Family Court Services.

+7. Employees or agents of San Diego County Mental Health Services (Health & Human Services Agency).

+8. Any licensed psychiatrist, psychologist, or other mental health professional ordered by the San Diego County Superior Court, Family Division, to examine or treat the child or the child's family.

+9. Any hospital providing inpatient psychiatric treatment to the child, for purposes of treatment or discharge planning.

+10. Any government agency engaged in child protection.

+11. The San Diego County Victim Assistance Program and the State Victim Compensation Program, for the purpose of providing services to a victim of or a witness to a crime.

+12. The Juvenile Parole Board of the California Department of Corrections and Rehabilitation, Division of Juvenile Justice.

+13. The California Board of Parole Hearings, as provided under Penal Code section 11167.5, subdivision (b)(9).

+14. Members of the San Diego County Juvenile Justice Commission.

+15. The San Diego County Board of Supervisors or their agent(s), for the purpose of investigating a complaint from a party to a dependency proceeding.

+16. Public and private schools, for the sole purpose of obtaining the appropriate school placement for a child with special education needs pursuant to Education Code section 56000 et seq.

+17. Investigators and investigative specialists employed by the San Diego County District Attorney and assigned to the Child Abduction Unit, when seeking the records of a child who has been reported as detained or concealed in violation of Penal Code sections 278 and 278.5, for the sole purpose of investigating and prosecuting persons suspected of violating Penal Code sections 278, 278.5, and related crimes.

+18. Investigators employed by attorneys who represent parties in dependency proceedings, when seeking records that may be released to the attorney without a court order under Welfare and Institutions Code section 827.

+19. The Mexican Consulate, when seeking the records of a child who is in protective custody and/or is before the court for a dependency action, and either: [a] is a Mexican national, or [b] has relatives (as defined in Welf. & Inst.
+Code, § 319) who are Mexican nationals.

+20. The U.S. Social Security Administration, for the purpose of determining a child's eligibility for benefits.

+21. The Department of Homeland Security, for the purpose of granting immigration relief.

+22. The San Diego County Regional Center for the Developmentally Disabled.

+23. The San Diego County Probation Department, when performing its duty under Penal Code section 1203.097 to certify treatment programs for domestic violence offenders, for purposes of documenting a treatment program's failure to adhere to certification standards and identifying serious practice problems in such treatment programs, provided that in any proceeding for the suspension or revocation of a treatment provider's certification or in any document related thereto, the Probation Department must not disclose any child's name.

+24. Federal Bureau of Investigation agents.